 Posted on

-FRS-12 Solo Skiff Build Part 4
+FRS-12 Solo Micro Skiff Build Part 4

 This is the fourth video of the FRS12 how to build a boat series where we build a plywood boat.
 We cover installing the frames and longitudinal and transverse stringers, which give the boat its strength.
 These plywood boat plans and more are available for purchase, and come with full size patterns.